theianchia/project-kit-cli/README.md

 ## About The Project
 * Project Kit is a ruby project starter kit that makes bootstrapping and syncing common development items easy.
   * It aims to speed up ruby projects by hosting these development templates in a centralised directory as a single source of truth and distribute changes to multiple projects all from a single point.
-  * Project Kit is built using Thor, a toolkit for building CLI interfaces.
-A Thor class exposes an executable with a number of subcommands where public methods defined become task commands.
+  * Project Kit is built using `Thor`, a toolkit for building CLI interfaces.
+A `Thor` class exposes an executable with a number of subcommands where public methods defined become task commands.
-* In this repository, you will also find several other examples demonstrating `Thor::Group`, subcommands and generators.

 ### Built With